 “There’s five fecking hundred empty seats and you step on my bastarding toes.
 Feck off.”

 That was bad enough but what followed was the most terrifying – and memorable – hour and a half of my cinema life.
 Everything seemed cloaked in a fitful darkness – the auditorium, the screen, but most of all the flesh-crawling horror.
 A French boys’ boarding school is run by a monster of a headmaster called Michel who treats everyone around him abominably – the students, his wife and his teachers, particularly the one called Nicole who until recently had been having a blatant affair with him.

-At this stage I was silently cheering on the murderers and was gobsmacked when the two women drained the pool the next day only to find the corpse gone.
-And then twenty-four hours later the suit that Michel was wearing when he was dumped in the swimming pool was returned to the school from the cleaners.
+At this stage, I was silently cheering on the murderers and was gobsmacked when the two women drained the pool the next day only to find the corpse gone.
+And then 24 hours later, the suit that Michel was wearing when he was dumped in the swimming pool was returned to the school from the cleaners.
 Good God, I thought, things can hardly get worse than this.
 But they did.
-A photographer arrived to take a group photo of the staff and students and after the large batch of printed photos was sent to the school Christina, Nicole and I nearly wet ourselves when we saw the face of guess who staring gloatingly from a window behind the assembled group.
+A photographer arrived to take a group photo of the staff and students and, after the large batch of printed photos was sent to the school, Christina, Nicole and I nearly wet ourselves when we saw the face of guess who staring gloatingly from a window behind the assembled group.

 POSTSCRIPT: The Midland Cinema closed in 1963.
 It is now a funeral parlour.

 If you liked this piece and would like a free copy